HalldorUlfarsson/more/publications.md

 Co-Authored:

+[Sculpting the behaviour of the Feedback-Actuated Augmented Bass](./assets/publications/faab.pdf).
+Documentation on a 2018 collaboration with Adam Pultz where we modify a double bass to do halldorophone-like feedback (but imporatantly with a lot of work by Adam on a DSP setup for the instrument).

 [2023 NIME paper on interface developments](./assets/papers/nime2023.pdf) with Thor Magnusson and Orfeas Moraitis.

-Sculpting the behaviour of the Feedback-Actuated Augmented Bass

 By others on related projects.
 Note this list limited to writings on feedbacking strings, for information on feedback instruments in general there is a good repository kept up to date by the [Feedback Musicianship Network.](https://feedback-musicianship.pubpub.org/)